 Note: Salt and pepper are optional.
 There is a fair bit of salt from the anchovy paste.

-- Add all ingredients together into the blender
+- Add all ingredients together into the blender.

 - Blend for a thick and smooth consistency.

-- Chill for 1 hour before you use to allow the ingredients to meld together for optimal flavor.
+- Chill for 1 hour before you use it to allow the ingredients to meld together for optimal flavor.
 (If not using the egg, the dressing can be kept in the fridge for 1 week.)

 - When you are ready to use, soak your romaine lettuce in cold water.

-- Add croutons.
+- Add the croutons.

-- Spoon Caesar dressing over your romaine lettuce and croutons; add a little at a time and toss thoroughly.
+- Spoon the Caesar dressing over your romaine lettuce and croutons; add a little at a time and toss thoroughly.